 Transport Connect Ltd is a teckal company and as such at least 80% of its turnover has to come from the Council.
 The turnover for the year ending 31 March 2024 is £4.459m (2022-23: £3.933m), of which £4.415m :99% (2022-23: 98%) came from the Council.

-The Council owns three further subsidiary companies: Lincolnshire Future Limited, Lincolnshire County Property Limited and Legal Services Lincolnshire (Trading) Limited.
-Lincolnshire County Property Limited is itself a subsidiary of Lincolnshire Future Limited - Only Legal Services Lincolnshire had started trading by 31st March 2024.
-Legal Services Lincolnshire (Trading) Limited was created during 2019/20 and will be completing its first year of accounts by 31st March 2025.
+The Council owns four further subsidiary companies: Lincolnshire Future Limited, Lincolnshire County Property Limited, EMPSN and Legal Services Lincolnshire (Trading) Limited.
+Lincolnshire County Property Limited is itself a subsidiary of Lincolnshire Future Limited.